 - The phone is working adequately.
-If the terminal detects an issue that prevents one or more services from operating, the relevant capabilities shall be reported as not available. - A terminal with limited HW (i.e. no capability to process video) may not be able to access all the joyn features and shall only provide the capabilities which are available. - The terminal status: Even if a terminal HW supports all the services, the device status may introduce a limitation (e.g. coverage with too low data bandwidth to allow IP Video call). - Connectivity status: Certain services may require a certain level of network QoS.
+If the terminal detects an issue that prevents one or more services from operating, the relevant capabilities shall be reported as not available. - A terminal with limited HW (i.e. no capability to process video) may not be able to access all the joyn features and shall only provide the capabilities which are available. - The terminal status: Even if a terminal HW supports all the services, the device status may introduce a limitation - Connectivity status: Certain services may require a certain level of network QoS.
 For example, streaming video over a 2G GPRS does not provide an adequate user experience. - Some phones may prevent use of some or all services when the battery level reaches a certain threshold.
 In this situation, basic and emergency functionality should be prioritised. - The phone is registered and is able to access IP Multimedia Subsystem (IMS) / joyn core network and relevant servers.